dtubbenhauer/quantumdata/md/javascript-script.md

 The file `index.ts` is a gateway to "the main stuff".
 It essentially parses user input, runs `evaluateKnot` from `evaluate-q-knot.ts` on the right knots, parses it's output into something comprehensible and writes it to a file.

 ### What are these "coefficients"?
+> The relations shown in this section should be consistent with Section 5 of [this paper](https://arxiv.org/abs/2307.00785).

 The local (B1) web relations on trivalent graphs, used in `evaluate-q.ts`, `evaluate-q-new.ts` and `evaluate-q-knot.ts`, are the following.
 ![](b1-rel-web-1.png)
 - The first line is `circle`